Last updated September 18, 2024.

 The world loves chocolate.

-Every year, we eat over 100 billion dollars worth of it!
+Globally, people eat over 100 billion dollars worth of it every year.

 We love chocolate not just because of the way it tastes.